 Compare car insurance quotes

 How do self-driving cars work?

-Self-driving cars use technology to replicate the behaviour of humans.
+Self-driving cars or autonomous vehicles (AVs) use technology to replicate the behaviour of humans.

 This tech includes radar, light detection and ultrasonic sensors that can spot other vehicles and pedestrians and understand signs and road lanes.